 While that does take some effort to accomplish, the returns outlined above still far outweigh the investment it takes to integrate them into your business.

-And If You’re Not in Charge of Setting the Values?…
+And If You’re Not in Charge of Setting the Core Values?…

 Does the company you work for have a clear set of values?
 Do people rally around the values (good), or does everyone just sort of do their own thing (bad)?